MortalFaith/ObsidianBackupTwo/ObsidianBackup/Self-CS/The Missing Semester of Your CS Education/Lec.1.md

 cd a.k.a change directory
 .. means the parent directory
 . means the current directory
 ~ always means home directory
-if you have write permission on the file but have no write permission on directory, you can not delete the file. you can empty but not delete.
+if you have write permission on the file but have no write permission on directory, you can not delete the file. you can empty but not delete. excute a file need all permission on the route. you might see esses, T, L etc.--they are useful

+mv allow you to change